You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 The Massachusetts Institute of Technology is a private research university that is known as one of the world’s top institutions.
 It is located in Cambridge, Massachusetts, and focuses on STEM subjects.
 This school holds regional accreditation by the MSCHE.

 This university confers 11 degrees at all levels of education in over 100 major areas of study.
 Students often refer to their majors through numbers or acronyms alone, showcasing the individual nature that comes with learning at the school.
 Students may also decide to take on concurrent or dual degrees, thereby shortening their time at the school.
 Online courses are also available through the school and on Coursera.
+The top majors are:

 MIT differs from other schools in various ways; there is no grading system for undergraduates.
 Instead, they are graded on a pass/fail basis, alleviating some of the stress of trying to maintain perfect scores.
 Students are also required to complete the General Institute Requirements, regardless of their major, and may also be required to recite formulas and take oral examinations in lieu of traditional assignments.